UMCFS/Rules/CommunityRules.md

 **Report any suspicious activity to <@575252669443211264>.** This allows all of staff to assist you with your concern.

 **We are not responsible for information shared in DMs.** There can be times when people DM you regarding information in stores, or regarding marketplace interactions or other content.
 Use your best judgement when clicking on links or negotiating deals.
-This does not mean that our rules about hate speech and kindness and threats do not apply - they most certainly do.
+This does not mean that our rules about hate speech and kindness and threats do not apply in DMs - they most certainly do.
 ```diff
 - OTHER NOTES
 ```